Monetary Policy and Financial Stability

 Abstract

-How should monetary policy respond to deteriorating financial conditions?
-We develop and estimate a dynamic new Keynesian model with financial intermediaries and sticky long-term corporate leverage to show that active response to movements in credit conditions helps to mitigate losses in aggregate consumption and output associated with macro fluctuations.
-A (credible) monetary policy rule that includes credit spreads is thus welfare-improving, sometimes even obviating the need for explicit inflation targeting.
+How should monetary policy respond to evolving financial conditions?
+To answer this question we develop and Bayesian estimate a dynamic macro model with a detailed financial sector and long-term defaultable nominal debt contracts to quantify how monetary policy response to movements in credit conditions can mitigate losses in aggregate consumption and output associated with macro fluctuations.
+We show that a (credible) monetary policy rule that includes credit spreads is often welfare-improving and generally obviates the need for explicit inflation targeting.

 *denotes presentation by co-author